-B. Administrative Services
+Administrative Services

 Administrative services are selected and evaluated by the Monticello Board.
-Monticello teachers are employed by the school through the use of Idaho Standard Teacher Contracts.
+Monticello teachers are employed by the school through the use of Idaho Standard Teachers' Contracts.
 School personnel are required to hold the appropriate Idaho teaching certifications and endorsements.
-Monticello teachers hold highly-qualified status under federal requirements or are working toward that status in a state-approved program of instruction.
+Monticello teachers hold highly qualified status under No Child Left Behind Act (NCLB) or are working towards this status in a state-approved program of instruction.
 This may include state-approved alternative routes to certification such as through the American Board for Certification of Teacher Excellence (ABCTE).